 - Copy of most recent federal tax return (Form 1040)

-- Wages and tax statement (such as W-2, 1099, 1099-MISC, or other forms displaying your income and tax information)
+- Wages and tax statements (such as W-2, 1099, 1099-MISC, or other forms displaying your income and tax information)

 - Employer statement